 Every installation will be different for how the electrical is run.

 For example, some may have an electrical panel outside close to where the unit will be and quickly run to the box.

 Another install may be on a detached building and need electrical run to it.

 A Disconnect box will need to be placed close to the outside unit so it can be shut off or on during maintenance or an emergency.

-After installing many mini split DIY kits the easiest unit to setup was the MRCOOL unit.
+After installing many mini split DIY kits, the easiest unit to set up was the MRCOOL Mini Split.

-Keep in mind I don’t think it is difficult to use a vacuum pump or gauges but here is some nice features about a MRCOOL Mini Split.
+I do not think it is difficult to use a vacuum pump or gauges, but there are some nice features about an MRCOOL Mini Split.